Super Lawyers

 Below are some recent medical studies on hypertonia/stiff babies.

 • Spinal Hyper-Excitability and Altered Muscle Structure Contribute to Muscle Hypertonia in Newborns After Antenatal Hypoxia-Ischemia in a Rabbit Cerebral Palsy Model by Sylvia Synoweic et al., Frontiers in Neurology, 2019.
-The researchers in this study wanted to better understand what causes high muscle tone in newborn babies after they experience oxygen deprivation.
+The researchers in this study wanted to understand better what causes high muscle tone in newborn babies after they experience oxygen deprivation.
 The researchers tested numerous mechanisms in rabbits.
-They found that muscle resistance to stretching is primarily explained by changes to the passive properties of muscles.
-In other words, while you might expect that damage to the nerves and their ability to communicate would be the most important factor in explaining hypertonia, the passive mechanics of muscles, such as their elasticity, is just as important if not more so.
+They found that changes to the passive properties of muscles primarily explain muscle resistance to stretching.
+In other words, while you might expect that damage to the nerves and their ability to communicate would be the most critical factor in explaining hypertonia, the passive mechanics of muscles, such as their elasticity, are just as important, if not more so.

 • Management of hypertonia in cerebral palsy by Nickolas Nahm et al., Current Opinion in Pediatrics, 2018.
 This article is a review of the treatments available to treat hypertonia.
 Though these treatments are specific to cerebral palsy patients, many apply to other children and adults who suffer from hypertonia.
 These treatments include botulinum toxin (Botox) injections, baclofen, and rhizotomy surgery.
 According to the authors, the best course of treatment depends on the patient and their goals.